 Afternoon Stop 2: Swamp Rabbit Teaching Garden

-Sponsored by Gardening for Good, the Swamp Rabbit Teaching Garden is a public garden adjacent to the GHS Swamp Rabbit Trail at mile marker 31.5.
+Sponsored by Gardening for Good, the Swamp Rabbit Teaching Garden is a public garden adjacent to the Prisma Health Swamp Rabbit Trail at mile marker 31.5.
 Founded in 2013, the teaching garden is a community space where interested folks can learn sustainable gardening practices.
 The Swamp Rabbit Teaching Garden follows organic practices and teaches volunteers low-cost, sustainable practices for their home and community gardens.
 Gardening for Good also hosts weekly volunteer days year-round.
 This May, Gardening for Good will launch the Greenville Tool Library, which will rent out garden tools to community gardens and agencies in Greenville County.
-Insider's Tip: Rent a bike and ride north on the GHS Swamp Rabbit Trail from downtown Greenville to check out this unique urban garden.
+Insider's Tip: Rent a bike and ride north on the Prisma Health Swamp Rabbit Trail from downtown Greenville to check out this unique urban garden.

 THAT Something Extra:

 Schedule your visit to Greenville the first weekend of June for the annual CFSA Farm Tour.
 With over 25 farms on the tour, this is the best way to check out Greenville's local farms all in one weekend.
 Gardening for Good hosts an after-party at the Swamp Rabbit Teaching Garden.